ThatCoolCoder/spall/README.md

 If you want a callback to call a function in your element class, put an exclamation mark in front of the callback name: `<button !onclick="this.someCustomFunction()">Button</button>`.

 You can give parameters to instantiated elements as if it was a normal element.
-For example, `<MyElem number="5"></MyElem>` will set `this.number` on the `MyElem` instance.
+For example, `<MyElem number="5" />` will set `this.number` on the `MyElem` instance.
 I'm not sure what context the parameters are evaluated in.

 ## Roadmap

 #### Public changes

 - Consistent "special chars" - don't use a tilde over here and a exclamation mark over there, and ${} string interpolation here.
-Make the markup consistent (like Blazor with the @ sign).
+Make the markup consistent (like how Razor uses the @ sign for everything).
 - Make pages so that you don't manually have to route with a big case or something
     - Make `Root.spall` act like a layout page
     - Make route parameters like `product/{id}`.